flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ### Art

 Software architecture requires more than science and craft.
-In order to build high quality software products with agility, you want to become engineer, craftsman and artist.
+In order to build high quality software products with agility, you want to become an engineer, a craftsman and an artist.
 On top of knowledge and skill, the software artist adds the pschological maturity that enables you to ...

 1.  see the true meaning, semantic structure and big picture of a software
 2. let go of mere technicalities, perfectionism and feature creep